Jenny-Z-Zhu/EDA_Strava_Data/README.md

 ---

-## **Key Features**
+## **Visualizations**
+The project includes the following visualizations:
-- **Correlation Heatmaps**: Visualize relationships between metrics like cadence, speed, distance, and heart rate for running and cycling.
+1. **Correlation Heatmaps**: Show relationships between metrics for running and cycling.
-- **KDE Plots**: Compare the distributions of key metrics (e.g., cadence, distance, speed, heart rate) between running and cycling.
+2. **KDE Plots**: Compare distributions of metrics like cadence, distance, speed, and heart rate.
-- **Time Series Analysis**: Track daily averages of metrics over time, highlighting trends and significant events.
+3. **Time Series Plots**: Highlight trends in daily averages of metrics over time.
-- **Annotations**: Highlight key findings directly on visualizations for better interpretability.
+4. **3D Scatter Plots**: Visualize routes with altitude and power metrics.
+5. **Interactive Maps**: Display running and cycling routes using GPS coordinates.

 ---